 - Thermometer: An instant thermometer helps avoid overcooking the meat.

-These Pan Fried Pork Chops are a scrumptious, no-nonsense pork chop recipe that’ll be on your dinner table in 20 minutes with just 5 ingredients.
+These Pan Fried Pork Chops are a scrumptious, no-nonsense pork chop recipe that’ll be on your dinner table with just 5 ingredients.
 There’s no marinating or breading required.
 Perfect for dinner or entertaining!

 - 4 bone-in pork chops 1-inch thick rib chops